 If you love him and you’ve shown it, you have already done the right thing by giving him your love.
 If he loves you, he will do right by you in his own way and on his own time, and it will not be because of anything you did for him.
 It will be because he wants to.

 It is for this very reason that couples who are truly in love with one another, who are together to stay, are so much the envy of the rest of us.
 Ask any of them why they love one another so much, and the answers will never seem self-interested.
 They won’t be able to nail down specifics, because the specifics are not the source.
 They just don’t matter.

 The answer will be something more like “Because she inspires me.”

 Or…“Because he makes me happy.”
 It will be because they simply want to.

-Editor’s Note: “Five Things” is a daily series running until Feb.
-15. The fourth thing about love, something that can be particularly difficult to explain, is coming tomorrow.
+Editor’s Note: “Five Things” is a series by Miles McClellan.
 Click here to read the first post, Love is not an easy thing and the second Love knows no boundaries.
 All images for the “Five Things About Love” series are courtesy of Blume Photography.